 This class will explore an empirically grounded perspective on the psychological dimensions of intra-personal, interpersonal, intra- and inter-group conflict.
 It is intended to provide an overview of issues related to human aggression, conflict, violence, and peace based on the premise that an understanding of these issues can contribute to a greater understanding of and ability to manage conflict between individuals, groups and societies.
 In this capacity, you will examine a variety of psychological concepts and how they relate to both the theory and practice of conflict resolution.

 This course is designed to help you complete your thesis or terminal project (final project).
 You’ll gauge the tasks and time needed to complete your final project and implement a work and time management system.
 You will identify and work to overcome obstacles to completing your Final Project.
 You’ll reflect on challenges of writing an completing a complex project.
 You’ll assess how your final project relates to your career goals.
 You’ll articulate how your final project and CRES degree adds value to a potential employer’s organization.
 You’ll help other students reflect on their level of progress, tasks ahead, and obstacles to completing their thesis or terminal project.
 Syllabus

 Required if you are pursuing a thesis or terminal project.
 Offered each fall term.

 With the aid of the language of the field of interdisciplinary studies (IDS), you will synthesize or integrate in a Summary Report the expertise that you have gained through the course concentration, consider how this expertise can be used to advance your career, and complete their oral defense.
 You will read other student’s summary reports, offer written feedback, attend each other's oral defense, and ask questions or make comments during these defenses.
-Syllabus

 Required if you are pursuing a course concentration.
 Offered each spring term.